 I’ll be the first to admit it – we’re kind of nerds over here at Mittun.
 Sure, we can pretend we’re cool for staying on top of the trends and designs.
-But man, do we love data, and no one does data better than Google Analytics for nonprofits.
-That’s why we want to give you a guide on how to harness this powerful and free tool for your nonprofit.
+But man, do we love data, and no one does data better than Google Analytics for food banks and nonprofits.
+That’s why we want to give you a guide on how to harness this powerful and free tool for your organization.

 What is Google Analytics?